dwslab/assDataMiningQuestion/README.md

 Now you can change the properties of the question (every property is described in more detail in the section "Description of Data Mining settings").

 Example files for train and test can be found in the [doc/exampleFiles](doc/exampleFiles) directory.
-These are generated with the [python file](doc/create_train_test_files.py) in the doc folder.
+These are generated with the [python script](doc/create_train_test_files.py) in the doc folder.
-Afterwards click on "Save" and check the message on the top (blue background) if the parsing of the file works as expected.
+Afterwards click on "Save" and check the notification at the top of the page to make sure the parsing of the files works as expected.
-The test itself also has settings with can be modified.
-They also have an impact on the data mining question.
+The test itself has settings that have an impact on the data mining question.
-The settings can be found in the test menu at tab "Settings".
-Some of the important settings are explained below in the section "Important settings of test".
+The settings can be found in the "Settings" tab of the test's menu.
+The relevant settings are explained below in the section "Important settings of test".
-For testing the question you have to activate the test at "Settings", "General" tab, "Availability" category, "Online" checkbox.
+For testing the question you have to activate the test by checking the "Online" checkbox in its settings.
-If you also finished editing these settings, you can try out the test by clicking on the "Info" tab of the test and then "Start the test".
+After configuring the settings, you can try out the test by clicking on "Start the test" in the "Info" tab.
-You should now see the question text and a possibility to upload a file.
+There you see the question text and a possibility to upload a result file.
-If you uploaded a valid file, click on "Finish the Test" and afterwards you see the results.
+After uploading a valid file, click on "Finish the Test" and view the results.
-If you click on "Detailed Results" you also see the points per question.
+More fine-granular results of the test are shown with a click on "Detailed Results".
 For the data mining question you see the uploaded file as well as the best solution which shows a link to the uploaded gold standard.
 If you want to change this behaviour, you have to change the test settings.